The Best Free Job Posting Sites

 You don’t have to pay to find great job opportunities.
 The majority of job posting sites — probably every one you can name — let users search and apply to jobs for free.
 The real cost you have to worry about is time.
 You want a job site that’s going to make it easy to find (and apply to) fresh, relevant posts, not one that’s going to send you on a scavenger hunt through cyberspace.
 With that in mind, we evaluated 13 of the best job sites on a few things: freshness, post quantity and quality, and the usefulness of its search filters, mobile app, and daily email alert.

 Our Top Picks

 Indeed is free to job seekers and posters.
-So it should come as no surprise that it took first place in our overlap test — it has the most unique new posts on day one.
+So it should come as no surprise that it took first place in our overlap test — it has the most unique new posts the first day they showed up anywhere.
 It also took second place in our frequency test, just behind Glassdoor in overall number of new posts.

 Indeed takes a no-nonsense, no-frills approach to job hunting.
 The site isn’t much to look at — it’s far from the streamlined interface you find with Glassdoor and ZipRecruiter — but it gets the job done.
 Think Google or Craigslist: plain blue text listings on a white background.
 No company profiles or whiz-bang animations pretending it’s your job concierge.

 Its filters are some of the best in the industry, so you can home in on exactly the type of job you want.
 Narrow down the results by salary, distance, job type (full-time, part-time, internship, etc.), company and experience level.
 Indeed saves your recent searches, including your filters, so you can return to them at any time with a single click.